Sabrina Carpenter Seemingly Addresses Olivia Rodrigo Drama in New Song

-Twitter Reacts After Sabrina Carpenter Seemingly Addresses Olivia Rodrigo Drama on New Song 'Skin'
+Sabrina Carpenter Seemingly Addresses Olivia Rodrigo Drama on New Song 'Skin,' Twitter Reacts

 Sabrina Carpenter is (possibly) sending a musical message with her new tune.
-The singer released "Skin" on Thursday, and many fans seem to think the song was written in response to a rumored musical feud between herself and Olivia Rodrigo.
+The singer released "Skin" late Thursday night, and many fans seem to think the song was written in response to a rumored musical feud between herself and Olivia Rodrigo.

 In Rodrigo's song, the 17-year-old entertainer sings about an unnamed ex, and croons, "And you're probably with that blonde girl / Who always made me doubt / She's so much older than me / She's everything I'm insecure about."
 Fans quickly interpreted that to be about Carpenter, who is blonde and 21.